sugarfree90/zabbixPart/README.md

 # zabbixPart
+### Remember that it is a good habit to backup database before running such commands ;)
 Partitioner for zabbix mysql database with ability to partition existing database.
 It allows you to partition existing mysql zabbix database when run with "init" parameter.
 In order to partition existing zabbix it will: